wpmetabox/docsv2/docs/tutorials/beginners/move-data-to-custom-tables.md

 ---
-title: Move custom fields' data to custom tables
+title: Moving custom fields' data to custom tables
 ---

-By default, WordPress saves custom fields' values in the _wp_postmeta_ table in the database, in which each row stores a custom field's data.
+By default, WordPress saves custom fields' values in the `wp_postmeta_ table` in the database, in which each row stores a custom field's data.
 If your website has too many custom fields' data, your database will be bloated considerably.
 This solution is to move your custom fields' data to a custom table in **only ONE row**.
 Therefore, you can release the burden of your database and improve your website performance dramatically!
 Now we will do it in action.

 ## Video version